Life Skills for Kids

 As our kids venture into the world on their own, they’re going to need skills to be self-sufficient.

-Making sure our kids have mastered practical skills like cleaning, doing laundry, and basic cooking skills is important.
+Making sure our kids have mastered practical skills like cleaning, doing laundry, and basic cooking techniques is important.

 But perhaps even more valuable is coaching our children to understand what it means to be responsible, to manage time, and stay organized.